Mandinka people: Mali Empire

 In 1324, Mansa Musa who ruled Mali, went on Hajj pilgrimage to Mecca with a caravan carrying gold.
-Shihab al-Umari, the Arabic historian, described his visit and stated that Musa built mosques in his kingdom, established Islamic prayers and took back Maliki school of Sunni jurists with him.
-According to Richard Turner – a professor of African American Religious History, Musa was highly influential in attracting North African and Middle Eastern Muslims to West Africa.
+Shihab al-Umari, the Arabic historian, Musa built mosques in his kingdom, established Islamic prayers and took back Maliki school of Sunni jurists with him.
+According to Richard Turner, a professor of African American Religious History, Musa was highly influential in attracting North African and Middle Eastern Muslims to West Africa..

+Western Branch

+Regional oral traditions and historical scholarship, documented by historians like Djibril Tamsir Niane, indicate an early foundational presence of Mande-speaking groups who moved westward into the Senegambian landscape over centuries of regional shifts, having moved southward and westward from the drying of the Sahara long before modern imperial identities crystallized.
+Babacar Sedikh Diouf, a Serer scholar, attributes the construction of the region's iconic megalithic stone circles to these early Mande-speaking Soos or Soce groups, who also inhabited areas like the Dakar peninsula before establishing themselves in the river basins.
+Consequently, the Mandinka populations in The Gambia, Senegal, and Guinea-Bissau are viewed in this framework as primarily descendants of this foundational western Mande branch.

+While the 13th-century military campaigns of general Tiramakhan Traore linked the region to the Mali Empire, scholars emphasize this expansion was primarily a small-scale, elite military migration rather than a wholesale population replacement.
+As historian Donald R. Wright notes, indigenous kings would frequently claim historical or genealogical ties to the Mali Empire purely for political prestige.
+Local autonomy and deep roots are instead evidenced by distinctively regional matrilineal traditions and prominent surnames like Manneh, Sanneh, and Sanyang that are largely absent in inland Mali.

 The Mandinka people of Mali converted early, but those who migrated to the west did not convert and retained their traditional religious rites.
 One of the legends among the Mandinka of western Africa is that the general Tiramakhan Traore led the migration, because people in Mali had converted to Islam and he did not want to.
-Another legend gives a contrasting account, and states that Traore himself had converted and married Muhammad's granddaughter.
-The Traore's marriage with a Muhammad's granddaughter, states Toby Green, is fanciful, but these conflicting oral histories suggest that Islam had arrived well before the 13th century and had a complex interaction with the Mandinka people.
+Another legend gives a contrasting account, saying that Traore himself had converted and married Muhammad's granddaughter.
+According to Toby Green, Traore's marriage with Muhammad's granddaughter is fanciful, but these conflicting oral histories suggest that Islam had arrived well before the 13th century and had a complex interaction with the Mandinka people.

 Through a series of conflicts, primarily with the Fula-led jihads under Imamate of Futa Jallon, many Mandinka converted to Islam.
-In contemporary West Africa, the Mandinka are predominantly Muslim, with a few regions where significant portions of the population are not Muslim, such as Guinea Bissau, where 35 percent of the Mandinka practice Islam, more than 20 percent are Christian, and 15 percent follow traditional beliefs.
+In contemporary West Africa, the Mandinka are predominantly Sunni Muslim, including in religiously diverse countries such as Guinea Bissau.